vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 You can play around with the code snippet [on **gcc.godbolt.org**](https://godbolt.org/g/FwFNzU), in order to closely analyze the generated assembly.

 In order to make sure that the overhead introduced by `std::function` wasn't mostly "fixed" and actually "scaled" by adding more functions, I manually created some snippets that invoke multiple callable objects *(up to 5)* and plotted the results.
-As an example, this is the baseline code for **5** functions..
+As an example, this is the baseline code for **5** functions...

 ```cpp
 int main()